How Night Guards Prevent Teeth Grinding

 What is Bruxism?

 is the technical term for .
 If left untreated, the force exerted from teeth grinding will overwork your jaw muscles and cause you to wake up feeling sore.
 While bruxism destroys your teeth, it’s often done unconsciously.
-In fact, many people are unaware they have bruxism until they’re told by their dentists.
+In fact, many people are unaware they have bruxism until they’re told by their dentist.
 The sound of teeth grinding can also be enough to wake your partner.

 Teeth grinding can cause: